Copyright OTT-JAX

 def tree_unflatten(cls, aux_data, children): # noqa: D102

-cost, kernel, eps, src_mask, tgt_mask = children
+cost, kernel, epsilon = children